mhornstein/Cloudinary-Test/Part3/part3.md

 * Loads an image from Cloudinary.
 * Renders it in the browser.
-* Applies a transformation at the click of a button.
+* Lets you apply transformations with a single click.

 **Time to complete:** 10 minutes.